TRANSFORMING SERVICES FOR QUALITY - 2024/5

 Module code: HCR3008

-This module is designed to meet the needs of professionals working in health and social care.
-This would be an ideal first module for students commencing study at level 7, and would integrate well as part of a staff development programme.
+This module is designed to meet the needs of professionals working in health and social care who are interested in introducing change within their practice environment.
 The module will explore the current healthcare agenda, examining the need for change to meet the contemporaneous needs of the population.
-Students will be encouraged to reflect upon how innovative practice could transform service delivery to drive up the quality of the patient experience, relative to their own area of practice.
-Innovation, change management and the quality care agenda will be significant themes throughout the module.
+Students are encouraged to reflect upon how innovative practice could transform service delivery to improve experience quality, relative to their own area of practice.

 School of Health Sciences